LimaRAF/THREAT/README.md

 (i.e. scale) of the impacts of threat events that can impact all individuals of species populations present in the area.
 This information is used to define the number of locations where the species occur.
-Having specific values of this extent is difficult as for other species information.
+Having specific values of this extent is difficult as for other species’ information.
 In THREAT, we set 10 km as this extent outside of protected areas, which was based on the administrative level (i.e. municipality) at which most common threat events (e.g. land-use changes, habitat